 Slime Rancher: Guide to All Slime Types

 In Slime Rancher, knowing your way around all slime types can be useful.
 Not only will it help you farm slime more effectively, but it will also prevent you from winding up in a particularly sticky situation (like a Tarr Slime infestation).
-Each slime is different and will require a different Corral setup and different food.
+All Slimes in Slime Rancher are different and will require a different Corral setup and different food.
 By knowing what each slime prefers, you’ll be able to maximize the amount of Plorts you collect.

 To help you become the greatest rancher in the history of Slime Rancher, we decided to put together a comprehensive guide on all slime types.